 The Double Locks Pub makes a great stopping point if you’re doing the Exe Estuary Trail as a big day out from Wheatland Farm.
 Or it could be just part of a leisurely walk along the Exeter Canal.
 It’s really geared up to serving large numbers of people – and quickly.
 We’ve never been served a faster plate of chips!

 You can drive there, crossing the Exeter canal at Salmon Pool Bridge, accessed through the Marsh Barton Industrial Estate, but you’d be much better off walking or cycling, as it’s right on Exeter’s multi use trail.
-You could even arrive by Kayak if you put your mind to it, as there are hire shops in Exeter, and the canal makes a very gentle introduction to paddling.
+You could even arrive by Kayak if you put your mind to it, as there are hire shops in Exeter (try Kayak Hub, which operates from the Exeter canal basin), and the canal makes a very gentle introduction to paddling.

 Or maybe you’re doing the Exe Estuary Trail by bike as a grand day out from Wheatland Farm, and need a refuelling spot (hire bikes in Exeter, or take yours on the train).
 We’ve often stopped at the Double Locks Pub when using the trail, and are delighted to say you’ll find it easy to refill your water bottle with tap water here – just ask at the bar.